Crittora Logo

 Flow Summary

-3. Lambda calls Crittora's /encrypt endpoint with:
+3. The managed layer calls Crittora's encrypt operation with:

 • Authorization bearer token